BadagalaAdarsh/Practice/ADARSH/Interview/interview.md

 **What is RAID ?
 Different types**

-RAID, or ==Redundant Arrays of Independent Disks== is a technique which makes use of a combination of multiple disks instead of using a single disk for increased performance, data redundancy or both.Data redundancy, although taking up extra space, adds to disk reliability.
+RAID, or <mark>Redundant Arrays of Independent Disks</mark> is a technique which makes use of a combination of multiple disks instead of using a single disk for increased performance, data redundancy or both.Data redundancy, although taking up extra space, adds to disk reliability.
 This means, in case of disk failure, if the same data is also backed up onto another disk, we can retrieve the data and go on with the operation

 * **RAID 0**
-    * RAID level 0, often called ==stripping== The idea behind this level is data to be stored is divided into some parts called strips and loaded these strips across the member of the disk of the array
+    * RAID level 0, often called <mark>stripping</mark> The idea behind this level is data to be stored is divided into some parts called strips and loaded these strips across the member of the disk of the array

         * Advantages
             * Very Fast